bemit/satellite-app/README.md

 Orbiter has optimized packages, each encapsulates one system part or extension.

-Only the event core is needed, most packages can be replaced with any PSR implementation or another framework or nothing at all.
+Most packages can be replaced with any PSR implementation or another framework or nothing at all.

-To integrate fully into Satellite, replacements of core events must implement handling the dispatched event instead of the package that would normally handle the execution and encapsulates the dependencies.

 - `orbiter/satellite`
     - the core + event handler